 Yes.
 You are entitled to the same payment as all other members of your board.
-Payments are tax free, up to a maximum of \$605 per annum.
+Payments are tax free, up to a maximum of \$605 a year.

-Can I get time off during school to read prepare for board meetings?
+Can I get time off to read and prepare for board meetings?

-Unfortunately, no. We acknowledge there is always preparation needed ahead of each board meeting and it's important you turn up to meetings having read the board papers, so you're prepared to engage and participate.
+Unfortunately, no. We acknowledge there is always preparation needed ahead of each board meeting so you're ready to engage and participate, but finding time in your schedule is your responsibility.